marcio-git/Ciudad-Zombie-Acamica-Project/README.md

 # Ciudad-Zombie-Acamica-Project
-In this project I learned about OOP by coding a game
+In this project I learned about OOP by coding a zombie game